See the Series Introduction for Just Tao It, Part IHERE

 Nothing is lost or denied.

-Just a handful of days ago, which was the second day of what was meant to be a celebration vacation in South Africa (Tracy’s 60th B-day and soon-to-be retirement), my body made a different decision.
+Just a handful of days ago, which was the second day of what was meant to be a multi-celebration-vacation (my partner Tracy’s 60th B-day and soon-to-be retirement) in our adopted country, South Africa, my body made a different decision.
 A long-standing spine condition brought everything to a halt, and I found myself in a hospital bed at Mediclinic in Cape Town, completely dependent on others.

 That dependence puts lots of things into perspective.